Gigaspaces/xap-docs/site-hugo/content/sbp/modeling-your-data.markdown

 {{% /accordion %}}

+{{% note %}}
+See the [ID Queries]({{%latestjavaurl%}}/query-by-id.html) topic for more information on how the `readByIds` call can be used.
+{{% /note %}}

 {{% tip %}}
-See the [Id Queries]({{%latestjavaurl%}}/query-by-id.html) page for more details how `readByIds` can be used.
+More examples are available in the [SQLQuery]({{%latestjavaurl%}}/query-sql.html) topic, which provides details about query and indexing embedded entities.
+Additionally, the [Parent Child Relationship](./parent-child-relationship.html) page contains an example of non-embedded relationships.
 {{% /tip %}}

-{{% tip %}}
-**More Examples**
-See the [SQLQuery]({{%latestjavaurl%}}/query-sql.html) section for details about embedded entities query and indexing.
-See the [Parent Child Relationship](./parent-child-relationship.html) for an example for non-embedded relationships.
-{{% /tip %}}

 ## Real World Example

-In the [Pet Clinic application](http://www.openspaces.org/display/DAE/GigaSpaces+PetClinic) that is based on the [Spring pet clinic sample](https://github.com/spring-projects/spring-petclinic), a Pet is only associated with an Owner.
-We can therefore store each Pet with its owner on the same partition.
-We can even embed the Pet object within the physical Owner entry.
+In the [Pet Clinic application](http://www.openspaces.org/display/DAE/GigaSpaces+PetClinic) that is based on the [Spring pet clinic sample](https://github.com/spring-projects/spring-petclinic), a **Pet** is only associated with an **Owner**.
+We can therefore store each **Pet** with its **Owner** on the same partition.
+We can even embed the **Pet** object within the physical **Owner** entry.

 {{%align center%}}
 ![petclinic_class_model.gif](/attachment_files/petclinic_class_model.gif)
 {{%/align%}}

-However, if a Pet would have been associated with a Vet as well, we could have certainly not embedded the Pet in the Vet physical entry (without duplicating each Pet entry) and could not even store the Pet and its Vet in the same partition.
+However, if a **Pet** is also associated with a **Vet**, we can't embed the **Pet** in the **Vet** physical entry (without duplicating each Pet entry), and can't even store the **Pet** and its **Vet** in the same partition.

-# Thumb Rules for Choosing Embedded Relationships
+# Guidelines for Choosing Embedded Relationships

 - Embed when an entity is meaningful only with the context of its containing object.
-For example, in the petclinic application - a Pet has a meaning only when it has an Owner.
-A Pet in itself is meaningless without an Owner in this specific application.
-There is no business scenario for transferring a Pet from owner to owner or admitting a Pet to a Vet without the owner.
+For example, in the Pet Clinic application, the **Pet** entity has a meaning only when it is associated with an **Owner**.
+A **Pet** by itself is meaningless without an **Owner** in this specific application.
+There is no business scenario for transferring a **Pet** from one**Owner** to another **Owner**, or for admitting a **Pet** to a **Vet** without an **Owner**.
 - Embedding may sometimes mean duplicating your data.
-For example, if you want to reference a certain Visit from both the Pet and Vet class, you'll need to have duplicate Visit entries.
-So let's look into duplication:
+For example, if you want to reference a certain **Visit** from both the **Pet** and **Vet** classes, you'll need duplicate **Visit** entries.

+Regarding duplication:

-    - Duplication means preferring scalability over footprint - the reason to duplicate is to avoid cluster wide transactions and in many cases it's the only way to partition your object in a scalable manner.
+- Duplication means preferring scalability over footprint.
+The reason for duplicating is to avoid cluster-wide transactions and in many cases, it is the only way to partition your object in a scalable manner.
-    - Duplication means higher memory consumption: While memory is considered a commodity and low cost today, duplication has a bigger price to pay - you might have two space objects that contain the same data.
+- Duplication means higher memory consumption.
+While memory is considered a low-cost commodity today, duplication has a hidden cost because you may have two Sspace objects that contain the same data.
 - Duplication means more lenient consistency.
-When you add a Visit to a Pet and Vet for example, you need to update them both.
-You can do it in one (potentially distributed) transaction, or in two separate transactions, which will scale better but be less consistent.
-This may be sufficient for many types of applications (e.g. social networks), where losing a post, although undesired, does not incur significant damage.
-In contrast, this is not feasible for financial applications where every operation should be accounted for.
+When you add a **Visit** to a **Pet** and a **Vet**, for example, you must update them both.
+You can do this in one (potentially distributed) transaction, or in two separate transactions, which will scale better but be less consistent.
+This may be sufficient for many types of applications, such as on social networks where losing a post, although undesired, does not incur significant damage.
+In contrast, this is not feasible for financial applications where every operation must be accounted for.